bGZo/soul/pages/emotion.md

 alias:: 情绪
-define:: Emotions are mental states brought(带来) on by neurophysiological(神经的) changes, variously associated with thoughts, feelings, behavioral responses, and a degree of pleasure or displeasure. icon:: 😀 public:: true start-date:: 20230605 title:: emotion wikipedia:: [Emotion - Wikipedia](https://en.wikipedia.org/wiki/Emotion)
+mark:: Emotions are mental states brought(带来) on by neurophysiological(神经的) changes, variously associated with thoughts, feelings, behavioral responses, and a degree of pleasure or displeasure. icon:: 😀

+date:: 20230605
+title:: emotion
+wikipedia:: [Emotion - Wikipedia](https://en.wikipedia.org/wiki/Emotion)